sverx/devkitSMS/assets2banks/README.md

 Inside the text file the values can be expressed in decimal or in 0x-prefixed hex form, and negative numbers are accepted down to -128 for char arrays and -32768 for int arrays.

 Values can be separated by any number of spaces, tabs, newlines, commas, semicolumns or brakets of any kind.
-Line comments are supported, starting with a # sign.
+Comments are supported, starting with a # sign.
 An example of a valid text file could be:
 ```
-# here is a line comment
 # this is some data in text form

 -6 -5 -0x0004 ( -0x03 -0x2 -1    # hex and/or negative is also supported